SCATTER Common Envelope Formalism for Triples: Conclusions

 If future development of SCATTER shows that separate functions apply to different stars, the changes can be incorporated directly into individual population-synthesis simulations.
 This is a great advantage for allowing results that mimic nature to be derived within a single simulation.

 \begin{itemize} \item We have considered cases in which the CE mass is not accreted by any star in the system.
 While this is likely to be the case in many triples, there are situations in which a potential donor can accrete matter on a short timescale.
 The derivation of the SCATTER equations can then be derived in a straightforward way by using the basic angular-momentum conservation requirement with the inclusion of mass gain. \item We have considered cases in which only the envelope-losing star ejects mass.
 If one of the other stars also loses mass, this can also be dealt with by using the basic angular-momentum conservation requirement. \item The functional form of $\eta$ was derived using data from observed post-CE systems.
 These systems all contained at least one WD.
 Some contained two WDs, others contained one WD and either a main-sequence or NS.
 In each case we found that $\log_{10}[\eta]$ is a linear function of $\log_{10}\!\left[M^{\mathrm{interact}}/M_{\mathrm{tot}}(f)\right]$.
 We fit the slope, $A$, and the y-intercept, $B$, for each line and employed an average for our fiducial value in this paper.
 Data based on a larger number of post-CE systems and for different kinds of post-CE systems would refine the values of $A$ and $B$. \item In addition, data on post-CE states that do not contain WDs may produce more complex formulae for $\eta$, for example quadratic forms that would introduce another fit parameter. \item The formalism requires introducing a functional form for ${\cal Q}_i(q)$, the fraction of the envelope mass that exchanges angular momentum with component $i$.
-As pointed out in Section \ref{sec:etainner}, while we have made reasonable choices, they are not the only possible choices. \end{itemize}
+As pointed out in Section \ref{sec:etainner}, while we have made reasonable choices, they are not the only possible choices. \item We have considered circular orbits.
+While the population of triples includes systems in which an inner or outer binary may be eccentric, we do not explicitly include eccentricity in the CE calculations described in this paper.
+Note, however, that eccentricity could have played a role during the pre-CE evolution.
+It can also play a role once the CE has been dispersed.
+It will be useful to extend the SCATTER formalism to be to take into account the role of eccentricity during the CE itself; it would circularize the system with an initial eccentricity assumed.
+This will allow explicit consideration of a number of interesting cases.
+For example, if the outer orbit is eccentric, the star in the outer orbit may plunge into a CE that encompasses the inner two stars. \end{itemize}

 The SCATTER formalism is constructed on the simple but powerful base of conservation of angular momentum.
 By allowing each star within a multiple-star system to interact with a portion of the envelope, the formalism provides a large parameter space that should allow post-CE results to reflect reality, at least in a statistical sense.
 Input parameterized functions, $\eta_i$ and ${\cal Q_i}$ can be modeled to reflect new data from observations and/or from numerical simulations.
 Parameter values that define system properties each yield values of the angular-momentum-transfer efficiency, allowing for consistency within population-synthesis codes.
 We have shown that the formalism has direct extensions to triples.
 Future work will derive results for a wide range of physical events.